shareandcharge/sharecharge-lib.js/README.md

 ### Development && Deployment

-Transpile your TypeScript code and package the lib as a tarball:
+1. Transpile your TypeScript code and package the lib as a tarball:
 ```
 npm run deploy
 ```

+*Note*: `tsc` may complain about overwriting input files.
+In such cases delete the `dist` directory and retry.

-Specify as a dependency in another project's `package.json`:
+2. Specify as a dependency in another project's `package.json`:
 ```json
 {
     "dependencies": {